Koopman Autoencoders with Continuous-Time Latent Dynamics for Fluid Dynamics Forecasting: Method

 \subsection{Training}

 The training procedure follows a recurrent rollout scheme.
 Given an input sequence context $\{ x_{t_{i-1}}, x_{t_i} \}$, the model predicts a future trajectory of length $N$, denoted as $\{ \hat{x}_{t_{i+1}}, \hat{x}_{t_{i+2}}, \dots, \hat{x}_{t_{i+N}} \}$.
-An architecture overview is provided in Figure \ref{fig:architecture}, detailing the introduction of initial latent states, the latent dynamics propagation and how each of the states can be independently mapped back to the original data space.

-The training objective is defined as a weighted combination of several loss components that enforce accurate reconstruction, long-horizon prediction, latent-space consistency, and physics-informed regularization.
+A detailed architecture overview is provided Figure~\ref{fig:architecture}.
+The training objective is defined as a weighted combination of several loss components that enforce accurate reconstruction, long-horizon prediction, latent-space consistency, and structural regularization.
 All losses are computed as mean squared errors (MSE) unless stated otherwise.

-\paragraph{Reconstruction loss.} The reconstruction loss enforces consistency between the reconstructed initial state produced by the decoder and the corresponding ground-truth state.
-Let $\mathbf{x}_{t_i} = \{x_{t_i,q}\}_{q \in \mathcal{Q}}$ denote the flow states at time $t_i$, decomposed into its physical components (e.g.\ velocity components, pressure), where $\mathcal{Q}$ indexes the set of state variables shared by the prediction and ground-truth representations.
-The reconstruction loss is defined as